JazzMaster/LazGFX/README.md

 Modified "JEDI Headers" are used here.
 They appear to also be abandoned.

-Makefiles removed- they werent needed.<br>
-Lazarus programmers can open the lpr file and "get to work" now. <br>
+Lazarus programmers can open the lpr (DEMO) file and "get to work" now. <br>
-(GREAT- THANK YOU to GLContext programmer  Sebastian Hütter for fixing a "major Lazarus PITA")
+(MANY THANK YOUs to GLContext programmer Sebastian Hütter for fixing a "major Lazarus PITA")

 ### LEGAL-ese